 What is the Defrost Mode On Your Heat Pump?

 Winter is here, and with it comes the challenge of keeping our homes warm and comfortable.
 If you’ve ever felt like your heat pump just can’t keep up with the cold, you’re not alone.
-Many homeowners misunderstand the defrost mode, seeing it as a problem rather than the essential function.
+Many homeowners misunderstand the defrost mode on their heat pump, seeing it as a problem rather than an essential function.

 Why Does My Heat Pump Need a Defrost Mode?

 Imagine waking up to a freezing home because your heat pump can’t handle the cold.
 That’s a nightmare for anyone!
-The defrost mode activates when outdoor temperatures drop significantly, causing moisture in the air to freeze on the outdoor unit’s heat exchanger.
-Without this mode, ice would build up, reducing airflow and efficiency, and potentially damaging your unit.
-So, instead of seeing the defrost cycle as a hassle, view it as your heat pumps self-care routine.
+Defrost mode activates when outdoor temperatures drop significantly, causing moisture in the air to freeze on the outdoor coil.
+Without this mode, ice would quickly build up, blocking airflow, reducing efficiency, and potentially damaging your heat pump unit.
+Instead of seeing the defrost cycle as a hassle, think of it as your heat pump’s self-care routine.

 Signs Your Heat Pump is in Defrost Mode